Applications for current 8th graders will be available November 19, 2018.

 Students who have been placed on the waiting list will have the opportunity to interview in order to add information to their application.
 Students’ order on the waiting list will be determined by the interview, which will take place at the local middle schools.
 Further information will be included in the notification letter in March.

 Students who wish to appeal their admission status should contact Mr. Andrew Mey the principal of Douglas Freeman HS.
 He will review the file and the committee’s adjudication of it.
-The next level of review is at the county level, and parents/students should contact Dr. Omega Wilson, Director of High School Education.
+The next level of review is at the county level, and parents/students should contact Dr. Thomas Ferrell, Director of High School Education.